 Windows of tolerance

 One helpful way to visualize this is to consider our kids as having different emotional “windows.”
 I created a visual way of seeing these three windows, or emotional states: dysregulated, co-regulated, and disengaged.
 You can get a copy in my free eBook.
 This illustration is based on materials provided by Mona Delahooke.
-It interprets the “Window of Tolerance” developed by Dr. Daniel J. Siegel, a leader in neuroscience research particularly as it relates to the parenting relationship.
+It interprets the “Window of Tolerance” concept developed by Dr. Daniel J. Siegel, a leader in neuroscience research particularly as it relates to the parenting relationship.
 I also integrated concepts from the work of Dr. Stephen Porges.